Biochar, Compost, Worm Castings, Kelp Meal, Endo-mycorrhizal inoculant.

 Where does compost come from?

 When we mix together materials with the purpose of creating humus, we are composting.
 For container soil-mixes, the best composts come from thermophilic composts and from composting-worms.
 The processes involved create the rich, earthy humus that makes plant life as we know it possible.
 Plants love it and the more the better.
 In fact, in the field, most plants require humus to survive.
-From our experience, Cannabis thrives in soils and soil-mixes with lots of humus.

 Get a quote.
 Please allow up to 24 hours for us to get back to you, sorry for any inconveniences.
 You can also call us or leave a message at 1-800-591-5925 (Mon-Sat: 9am-5pm).